Los Angeles Theft Attorney

 In order to be convicted of the theft crime of auto burglary, the prosecution must prove beyond a reasonable doubt that you illegally entered a vehicle by unlocking the doors or trunk or by breaking a window.
 Vehicle Code 10852 VC makes it a crime to tamper with a motor vehicle.
 Auto theft with a prior is defined under Penal Code 666.5 PC.

-Possible challenges by a skilled Los Angeles theft lawyer to auto burglary charges stem from establishing the intent of the defendant during the commission of the crime.
+A skilled Los Angeles theft lawyer may challenge auto burglary charges by establishing the defendant's intent during the crime's commission.

 Carjacking - California Penal Code 215